JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 A character purely focuses on defending themselves.

 No victory level outcomes can be achieved for the round by the defender.
-Effects both to Combat Rolls and Dodge Rolls if declared.
-Is not applicable if Character can't solely focus on defending themselves, such as when they have Disadvantage to their Combat Rolls or Dodge Rolls.
+Effects both to Combat Rolls and Evasion Rolls if declared.
+Is not applicable if Character can't solely focus on defending themselves, such as when they have Disadvantage to their Combat Rolls or Evasion Rolls.
 Examples include being Staggered, being attacked from outside a Grapple, getting up from being Prone, being Off Guard, Dashing, etc...

 ### Dash (2x Movement Speed)